sbernasek/flyqma/docs/_sources/start.rst.txt

  3. **LAYER**: All analysis relevant to a single 2-D image, such as an individual layer.

-Microscopy data should be arranged into a collection of **STACK** directories that reside within a particular **EXPERIMENT** directory:
+Before using Fly-QMA, microscopy data should be manually arranged into a collection of **STACK** directories that reside within a particular **EXPERIMENT** directory.
+Note that the actual names of these directories don't matter, but their hierarchical positions do:

 .. code-block:: bash